raelgc/win_us_intl/README.md

-## Win US Intl Keyboard Layout for Linux
+# Win US Intl Compose for Linux

 Latin speakers (spanish, brazilian-portuguese) using a US International keyboard layout faces a different behavior from Windows(TM) to Linux.